 Morning shift in North Bekasi: forklifts hum, quats bite

 Just after sunrise in a Jakarta industrial zone, forklifts hum and the air carries a faint edge of isopropyl alcohol.
-An operator checks polycarbonate housings although a supervisor scrolls through a demand chart that rises and falls like a restless tide.
+An operator checks polycarbonate housings while a supervisor scrolls through a demand chart that rises and falls like a restless tide.

 One practical question cuts through the noise: which polymer will hold its clarity and toughness after hundreds of disinfectant wipes without clouding, crazing, swelling, or voiding the warranty?